hpwit/I2SClocklessLedDriver/README.md

  This function sets the default brightness for 0->255

+#### ' void setGamma(float gammar,float gammab,float gammag)` :
+This function allows you set the a gamma value per channel (you do not have to do this in your code anymore) more or less like the color correction of Fastled but using the gamma alogrithm

+ #### `void setGamma(float gammar,float gammab,float gammag,float gammaw)`:
+ Same as above only for RGBW leds

  #### `setPixel(uint32_t pos, uint8_t red, uint8_t green, uint8_t blue)`:
  Set the color of a pixel